JuliaKholodetska/MERN-STACK-APP-IT-Network-/README.md

 IT network for developers ->
  This app includes authentication, profiles and forum posts.

-Since I am a beginner, I wrote this application with "MERN Stack Front To Back" course .

 Check Live Demo: https://sheltered-caverns-19723.herokuapp.com/